ginguan/ginguan/README.md

 ## Project Done ##

+***•	Employee App: a mobile application that allows a company to store details on an employee information such as name,position,salary,picture, etc. includes camera access, uploading images, redux.
+Using React Native, Nodejs and express.js and mongoDB***

+***•	Youbube Clone App: a mobile application that allows user to make clone of youtube app using youtube api. includes how to add dark mode, toggle button to toggle theme, redux.
+Using React Native***

+***•	Weather Application: a mobile application that show the weather conditions of any city. includes autocomplete when user types, save city name on device storage.
+Using React Native***

+***•	Weather Website: a web application that indicates temperature changes in the following few hours at customized location and compares weather of the previous day.
+Using weather API,  Bootstrap, Node.js, CSS, and HTML, MongoDB, JQuery.***

 ***•	Conference Travel Grant System Website: a website for user for conference travel grant with traveling location and tuition.
 Using Nodejs, Express.js, MongoDB ang jQuery. https://github.com/JerryFZhang/ConferenceTravelGrantSystem***

 ***•	Movie Database Website: a website allows user to search for movies/actors/directors and provides recommendation from different ranking, categories, set preferences, score the movies and write reviews.
 Using PHP, CSS, and HTML and SQL.***